 Choose whether to return the car with a full or empty tank of petrol.
 In the past, it has been cheaper to return empty but since the rise in US fuel costs, it is currently cheaper to return full (August 2019).

 WHICH CAR HIRE COMPANY TO USE?

-We normally book with Alamo via Rental Cars or Auto Europe as these have generally offered higher insurance cover in the price and it’s cheaper than going direct.
+We normally book with Alamo via Rental Cars or Auto Europe as these have generally offered higher insurance cover included in the price, and it’s cheaper than going direct.
 We have always been highly satisfied with their service.
-There are free buses to shuttle you from the airport to the car hire depot and you get to pick a car from the range of your booking.
+There are free buses to shuttle you from the airport to the car hire depot and you get to pick a car from the price range of your booking.

 One year we booked our car hire with Virgin when we booked the flights as they were offering the same rental £100 cheaper (but still with Alamo), so check how much your car hire would be (again via *cashback site) before you book your flight.
 Last year we used Europe Car via Auto Europe.
 We’ve been happy with the service from each company.

-Check that your UK driving license is adequate as some States require an international license (California and Nevada didn’t at the time of our last trip in August 2018).
-You will need both your UK driving license card and a digital code now that the paper license has been abolished.
+Check that your UK driving license is adequate as some States require an international license (California and Nevada didn’t at the time of our last trip in March 2019).
+You will need both your UK driving license card and a digital code now that the UK paper license has been abolished.

 If you have a sat nav, see how much it would cost to buy US maps for it.
 Alternatively, if you know an American resident, consider buying an American sat nav before you go.
 We bought one from Amazon.com for our first trip for $70 and had it delivered to our friend’s house to pick up when we got there.
 It is probably much cheaper now, whereas hiring one with the car would have cost us an extra £200 per trip!

 It is essential to have one in my opinion if only to tell you which lane to be in.

 MOBILE PHONE GPS

 On our last trip, we used Google Maps on our phone instead of a sat nav.
 A friend highly recommends a similar app, Waze.